mranonymous011000001/just-testing-out/content/blog/test.md

 def is_vmware():
     """
-    Checks if the system is running within a VMware virtual machine by looking for specific driver files.
+    Checks if the system is running in a VMware virtual machine by detecting specific driver files.
     """
     try:
         if os.path.exists("C:\\Windows\\System32\\drivers\\vmci.sys"):
             print("VMware detected!")
             return True
     except Exception as e:
-        print(f"Error checking for VMware driver: {e}")
+        print(f"Error: {e}")
     return False

 if is_vmware():